-Overall responsibility for the day-to-day management of health and safety in accordance with the [Local Authority's health and safety policy and procedures] / [governing body's health and safety policy and procedures] rests with the Co-Headteacher.
+Overall responsibility for the day-to-day management of health and safety following the [Local Authority's health and safety policy and procedures] / [governing body's health and safety policy and procedures] rests with the Headteacher.

 As manager of the establishment and of all the activities carried on within it, the Head will advise Governors of the areas of health and safety concern which may need to be addressed by the allocation of funds.